luk3mn/mal-api/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I think it would be interesting to place here some references and other resources that were really useful and helped me to work on this project.
+I think it would be interesting to place here some references and other resources that were useful and helped me to work on this project.
 * [Web Scraping With Python – Step-By-Step Guide](https://brightdata.com/blog/how-tos/web-scraping-with-python)
 * [Beautiful Soup: Build a Web Scraper With Python](https://realpython.com/beautiful-soup-web-scraper-python/)
 * [StackOverflow](https://stackoverflow.com/questions/25589113/how-to-select-a-single-field-for-all-documents-in-a-mongodb-collection)